GOPIO and the PIO Diaspora

 Their participation is direly needed.
-Service to their Community needs to be be highlighted as wanting strong civic minded participants and leaderships.
+Service to their Community needs to be highlighted as wanting strong civic-minded participants and leadership.

 The PIO generation that spanned the 25 years ending about 2000 is yet to give meaningful contributions to the collective development of the PIO communities.
 The earlier generations have contributed substantially, and in much more dire situations, to the collective development and well-being of the PIO communities.

 The question is, are they incapable or are they being hindered?
-However meanwhile, they are lost, and for the PIO Community they are a lost generation with very little contribution of new institutions for the common wellbeing of the PIO Community.
+However meanwhile, they are lost, and for the PIO Community, they are a lost generation with the very little contribution of new institutions for the common well-being of the PIO Community.

 New Synergies and New Opportunities

 What is the path forward?
 Where to from here?